heejaechang/pyright/README.md

 .\subrepo.ps1 push-to-fork -forkRemote my-custom-remote -forkBranch some-branch-name
 ```

+The below instructions are for informational purposes only; the script is preffered
+as it does a few extra steps to ensure the repo's metadata is managed properly.

 ### Installing git-subrepo

 `git-subrepo` is not included with the main git installation.
 To install on Windows: